shawnleftwich/documentation/brokers/rest.md

 ```
 {
   "payment": {
     "external_id": "1234",                  // Required
     "amount": 123.1,                        // Required
     "date": "2015-12-09",
     "method": "check",
     "void": true,                           // defaults to false
     "reference": "payment_reference",
     "invoice_number": "invoice_number",     // Optional, but highly desired if it is a payment for an invoice
     "description": "some description",
-    "source_system": "your_tms", // something other than "hubtran"; Required
+    "source_system": "your_tms",            // Something other than "hubtran"; Required
     "load": {
       "load_id": "load_id",                 // Required if no load external_id
       "external_id": "load_external_id",    // Required if no load_id
     },
     "carrier": {
       "external_id": "carrier_external_id", // Required